Shibikumars/Shibikumars/README.md

 ### 🦾 Low-Cost Prosthetic Hand
 A cost-effective prosthetic hand controlled by EMG signals from the forearm, designed to provide basic hand functionality at an accessible price point.

-### 🚨 AI-Assisted Disaster Management Application
-An AI-powered platform for disaster response, integrating real-time data for improved emergency management and coordination.

 ### 🌱 EcoTrack – Carbon Footprint Tracker
 A web application helping users track and reduce their carbon footprint with intuitive data analysis and eco-friendly recommendations.